kubesphere/website/content/en/docs/project-user-guide/image-builder/s2i-templates.md

 weight: 10640
 ---

-Once you have understood the workflow and logic of Source-to-Image (S2I), you can customize Builder Image templates (i.e. S2I/B2I templates) based on your projects to extend S2I capabilities.
-KubeSphere provides several common Builder Image templates, such as [Python](https://github.com/kubesphere/s2i-python-container/) and [Java](https://github.com/kubesphere/s2i-java-container/).
+Once you have understood the workflow and logic of Source-to-Image (S2I), you can customize Image Builder templates (i.e. S2I/B2I templates) based on your projects to extend S2I capabilities.
+KubeSphere provides several common Image Builder templates, such as [Python](https://github.com/kubesphere/s2i-python-container/) and [Java](https://github.com/kubesphere/s2i-java-container/).

-This tutorial demonstrates how to create a Builder Image that contains an Nginx service.
+This tutorial demonstrates how to create an Image Builder that contains an Nginx service.
 If you need to use Runtime Image in your project, refer to [this document](https://github.com/kubesphere/s2irun/blob/master/docs/runtime_image.md) for more information about how to create a Runtime Image.

 ## Prerequisites

 S2I template customization can be divided into two parts.

-- Part 1: S2I Builder Image customization
+- Part 1: S2I Image Builder customization
   - assemble (required): the `assemble` script that builds application artifacts from source code.
   - run (required): the `run` script that executes an application.
   - save-artifacts (optional): the `save-artifacts` script that manages all dependencies in an incremental building process.